 7. Mosquito Repellent

 It’s always a good idea to bring along some bug repellent, just in case.
-We love the ThermaCELL Mosquito Repellent Lamps!
-Click HERE to view and purchase from Amazon. * I am an Amazon Affiliate and if you purchase using this link, I do make a small commission. *
+We love the ThermaCELL Mosquito Repellent Lamps (affiliate link) available from Amazon.
+I am an Amazon Affiliate and if you purchase using this link, I do make a small commission.
+Thank You.

-The ThermaCELL only covers a small area, so if the kids are going to be running around, or walking to the restrooms, they’ll need traditional bug spray, too.
+The ThermaCELL only covers a small area, so if the kids are going to be running around, or walking to the restrooms, they’ll need traditional bug repellent, too.

 8. Pup Friendly